 By "shutting out the children of vaccine objectors," a low-quality child-care market may be growing in support of the families who forfeit benefits to uphold their anti-vaccination beliefs, Leask said.

 In Canada, about 85% of children are completely vaccinated, while fewer than 2% of parents are strongly opposed to vaccination, wrote Ève Dubé of the public health institute in Quebec in an email.
 "The remaining proportion are children who are missing 1-2 doses or 1-2 vaccines."
-Canada lacks a national immunization registry and wide variation exists across provinces, so Dubé noted the nation's vaccination rates may be underestimates.
+Canada lacks a national immunization registry and wide variation exists across provinces, so Dubé noted that the nation's vaccination rates may be underestimates.

 "Not all missing doses are due to parents' vaccine hesitancy -- some can be related to lack of access to vaccination services," Dubé wrote.
 "Traditionally, most of the interventions to increase vaccination rates were aimed at enhancing access to vaccination services (reducing distance to vaccination clinics, offering vaccination during home visit, sending reminders, etc.)."